NathanW2/dmsnz-pyqgis-workshop/workshop/docs/addingui.md

 Here is a quick run down.

-- Objects can signals defined which are emitted when called
+- Objects can define signals which are emitted.
 - Object can connect slots to these signals to handle the event
 - Normal Python functions can be used for slots without any extra work